Dirty Three, instrumental rock explorers, climbs mountains with wheelbarrows

 On later releases, including the gritty, crackling Horse Stories and the forlorn, almost unbearably lovely, Steve Albini–recorded Ocean Songs, the group’s sonic tales unfolded like a wondrous fever dream — sometimes melancholy, sometimes ecstatic — while on 2000’s Whatever You Love, You Are and 2003’s She Has No Strings, Apollo, they sprawled out with an elegiac splendor.

-Cinder, from 2005, found them streamlining their compositions and, for the first time, adding voice on a pair of enchanting tracks, one featuring a wordless turn from The Mekons’ Sally Timms and one with vocals and lyrics from avowed Dirty Three superfan Chan Marshall, a.k.a.
-Cat Power.
+Cinder, from 2005, found them streamlining their compositions and adding voice on a pair of enchanting tracks, one featuring a wordless turn from The Mekons’ Sally Timms and one with vocals and lyrics from avowed Dirty Three superfan Chan Marshall, aka Cat Power.
 In the Dirty Three documentary, Marshall professed an “addiction” to the band, citing the intense emotions they stirred in her.
 “I was just completely shocked that they would have a vocalist,” she said of being asked to collaborate with them, “and so honored.”

 Aside from 2012’s Toward the Low Sun, the roughly two decades since have been relatively quiet for the group.
 But as Will Oldham points out, the DNA of the Dirty Three has persisted in the members’ various other pursuits.